 If you have a vagina, you have most likely experienced your share of discharge (or fluids from your uterus, cervix, and vagina).
 Even those with penises can experience unusual discharge, and it is important to be aware of this as it is typically associated with STIs like chlamydia, gonorrhea, or trichomoniasis that will need to be treated by a medical professional.

 Discharge in women can include menstrual “blood”, thicker mucus that accompanies ovulation, and lubrication from being sexually aroused.
 Cervical fluids can change throughout the month and may increase or decrease due to birth control, frequency of intercourse, or medications.
 For this reason, the presence of discharge is not necessarily alarming.
 It’s helpful, though, to check-in and ask what kind of discharge you’ve seen in the last month.
 Has there been more (or less) of it?
 Does it have an off look to it?
 Is it thicker or does it have an unusual color?

 This is important because both yeast infections and bacterial vaginosis can produce atypical discharge.
 BV tends to result in a thin, gray, and foamy discharge; whereas the discharge from a yeast infection is likely to be white or cream-colored, and it will be thicker, with the consistency of cottage cheese.

 As with odor, the key is to look for discharge that’s unusual for you.
-If you’ve had BV or a vaginal yeast infection before, you might think you can just treat it yourself and not worry about checking in with your doctor.
-However, because BV and yeast infections sometimes show similar symptoms, it’s easy to start treating the wrong thing and have to backtrack when the infection doesn’t go away, gets worse, or comes back soon after treatment.
+If you’ve had an infection before, you might think you can just treat it yourself and not worry about checking in with your doctor.
+However, in the case of BV and yeast infections, they may show similar symptoms, so it’s easy to start the wrong treatment and have to backtrack when the infection doesn’t go away, gets worse, or comes back soon after treatment.